Monywa University of Economics

 The Monywa University of Economics (မုံရွာ စီးပွားရေးတက္ကသိုလ် /my/), located in Monywa, Sagaing Region, is one of four universities of economics and business in Myanmar.
 The university offers undergraduate and graduate degrees and diplomas, mostly in commerce, statistics and economics.
 It also has a small stable of graduate degree programs, including a full-time MBA program.

 History

-For the purpose of offering the economics academia easily to the students from upper Myanmar, an economics college was founded in the east of Monywa, south of Kyaukka Road, on 200 acres of land near Za Loke village, on 1 July 1993.
+For allowing easy access to the economics academia to the students from upper Myanmar, an economics college was founded in the east of Monywa, south of Kyaukka Road, on 200 acres of land near Za Loke village, on 1 July 1993.

-On 28 September, the Ministry of Education upgraded the Monywa Economics College to the Monywa Institute of Economics.
-The university has been established as a university that provides economists for national development.
+On 28 September 1998, the Ministry of Education upgraded the Monywa Economics College to the Monywa Institute of Economics.
+The university has been established to provide economists for national development.

 On 3 September 2014, the Monywa Institute of Economics was renamed as Monywa University of Economics.
 The Monywa University of Economics has opened the first MPA and MBA programs as the economics universities and is one of the country's well-known economics universities in upper Myanmar.